<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 Description

-Mastering Angular is a comprehensive course on modern Angular 20.
-The course centers on Signals — Angular's signal-based reactivity primitive that, paired with zoneless change detection (stable in Angular 20), changes how components are written, tested, and reasoned about.
-Participants build standalone-component applications using the new control-flow blocks (@if, @for, @switch, @defer), the function-based inject() pattern, signal inputs (input()), signal queries (viewChild(), viewChildren()), and the modern output() API.
-Coverage includes typed reactive forms, the modern provideHttpClient API with signal-friendly patterns, the standalone Router with functional guards, signal-based state management, deferrable views, and unit testing with Jest plus end-to-end testing with Playwright.
-Legacy NgModule, *ngIf/*ngFor, and zone.js patterns are covered briefly so participants can read older code, but every new pattern taught is the current Angular 20 idiom.
+Mastering Angular is a comprehensive course on modern Angular 22 and the signal-first era it completes.
+The course centers on Signals — Angular's signal-based reactivity primitive that, paired with zoneless change detection (the default for new projects since Angular 21, now in LTS), changes how components are written, tested, and reasoned about.
+Participants build standalone-component applications using the built-in control-flow blocks (@if, @for, @switch, @defer), the function-based inject() pattern, signal inputs (input()), signal queries (viewChild(), viewChildren()), and the modern output() API.
+Coverage includes the stable Signal Forms API alongside typed reactive forms, the modern provideHttpClient API with signal-friendly patterns, the standalone Router with functional guards, signal-based state management, deferrable views, and unit testing with Vitest (the Angular 22 default test runner) plus end-to-end testing with Playwright.
+Legacy NgModule, *ngIf/*ngFor, and zone.js patterns are covered briefly so participants can read older code, but every new pattern taught is the current Angular 22 idiom.

 Learning Objectives